Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Discussion

 \section{Discussion}

-Testing the (in)equality between groups while adjusting for multiple comparisons is a core challenge in many applied settings.
-In this paper, we have proposed a flexible class of beta-binomial priors to penalize multiplicity and make inferences over all possible (in)equalities in relatively general settings.
-We compared the beta-binomial priors to a Dirichlet process prior suggested by \textcite{gopalan1998bayesian}, to a uniform prior, to the method proposed by \textcite{westfall1997bayesian}, and to an uncorrected method based on pairwise Bayes factors.
-We also illustrated our method, which is freely available in the Julia package \textit{EqualitySampler}, on two examples.
+Testing \reviseAS{equality constraints among} groups while adjusting for multiple comparisons is a core challenge in many applied settings.
+In this paper, we have proposed a flexible class of beta-binomial priors to penalize multiplicity and make inferences over all possible \reviseAS{equality constraints} in relatively general settings.
+We compared the beta-binomial priors to a Dirichlet process prior suggested by \textcite{gopalan1998bayesian}, to a uniform prior, to the method proposed by \textcite{westfall1997bayesian}, and to an uncorrected method based on pairwise Bayes factors. \reviseAS{We also established that the Pitman-Yor process, which is a natural extension to the Dirichlet process, provides little benefit in terms of error control or power over the Dirichlet process}.
+We illustrated our method, which is freely available in the Julia package \textit{EqualitySampler}, on \reviseAS{three} examples.